ralscha/wamp2spring/README.md

 |publisher_exclusion          |exclude_me option in the PUBLISH message.
 By default the publisher is excluded from receiving the EVENT message.
 [Specification](http://wamp-proto.org/static/rfc/draft-oberstet-hybi-crossbar-wamp.html#rfc.section.14.4.2)                                               |
 |publisher_identification     |disclose_me option in the PUBLISH message.
 [Specification](http://wamp-proto.org/static/rfc/draft-oberstet-hybi-crossbar-wamp.html#rfc.section.14.4.3)                                               |
 |pattern_based_subscription   |Prefix- and wildcard matching policies for subscriptions.
 [Specification](http://wamp-proto.org/static/rfc/draft-oberstet-hybi-crossbar-wamp.html#rfc.section.14.4.6)                                               |

+**Fallback**
+Currently *wamp2spring* does not implement a fallback solution when peers cannot establish a WebSocket connection. [autobahn-js](https://github.com/crossbario/autobahn-js) implements a fallback with long polling.
+You find the description about the protocol in the specification ([Section 14.5.3.3](http://wamp-proto.org/static/rfc/draft-oberstet-hybi-crossbar-wamp.html#rfc.section.14.5.3.3)).
+So far I don't have a need for a fallback solution because WebSocket works fine especially when it's sent over TLS connections.
+But when there is a need I will try to add this fallback solution.
+Pull requests are always welcome.

 ## Quickstart